Irony punctuation: Emoji, emoticons, and emotes

 The upside-down face emoji is often used to convey sarcasm.
 However, it can also be understood to indicate a variety of subtle or concealed emotions.
 These can include annoyance, indignation, panic, mockery, and other more ambiguous feelings.

 In many gaming communities, the word "Kappa" is frequently used to display sarcasm as well as joking intent.
-This is due to the word acting as an emoticon on Twitch, a livestreaming site, where it has gained popularity for such purpose.
+This is due to the "Kappa" emote on Twitch, a livestreaming site, where it has gained popularity for such purpose.
+The emote is a black-and-white picture of the face of Josh DeSeno (then-employee of Justin.tv) making a mercurial, subtly smirking expression (which he has claimed was "just a feigned smile").
+It is named after the Japanese yokai of the same name.